Community Investment Scheme Round 3

 The scheme funds community and faith/beliefs organisations to drive awareness, understanding and behaviour change.
 We know that trusted local organisations can be effective at achieving these goals due to their specialist knowledge, understanding and footprint in the community.

-Now in its third round, the scheme has broadened its scope to cover a range of health inequalities.
+In its latest round of funding the scheme has broadened its scope to cover a range of health inequalities.
 Having previously focused solely on organ donation after death, it is now focused across three areas of activity:

 Applicants for the third round had to consider the uncertainty around COVID-19 and the possibility of further periods of lockdown in any applications.
 For this reason, they were asked to focus on projects that used digital delivery.
 All projects needed to include a digital contingency plan for any face to face work.